Case Aide -Winnipeg office

 “We thank all who apply and advise that only those selected for further consideration will be contacted.”
 Employment Equity is a factor in selection.
 Applicants are requested to indicate in their covering letter or resume if they are from any of the following groups: women, Aboriginal people, visible minorities and persons with disabilities.

-Nikan Awasisak Agency Inc. is seeking (2) two Child & Family Services Worker in our Cross Lake Office.
+Nikan Awasisak Agency Inc. is seeking (1) one Child & Family Services Worker in our Thompson Sub-Office.
 A satisfactory Criminal Record Check and Child Abuse Registry Check are conditions of employment.

-Under the direction and supervision of the CFS Team Leader, the Child & Family worker manages a case load of children in care and/or Family Services files including protection and voluntary service cases under Nikan Awasisak Agency Inc. The worker is responsible for case planning, monitoring, referrals, and ongoing assessment and evaluation.
-Offer assistance to children and families through basic counseling, advocacy, and support as required.
-Works to empower families to adequately provide for the physical and emotional well-being of their family members.
+Under the direction and supervision of the CFS Supervisor, the Child & Family worker manages a case load of children in care and/or Family Services files including protection and voluntary service cases under Nikan Awasisak Agency Inc. The worker is responsible for case planning, monitoring, referrals, and ongoing assessment and evaluation.
+The worker will offer assistance to children and families through basic counseling, advocacy, support and work to empower families to adequately provide for the physical and emotional well-being of their family members

 Qualifications:

-· A minimum of 1 year’s work experience related to Child Welfare;
+- A minimum of 1 year work experience related to Child Welfare or other social services field;

-· Excellent communication, grammar, and organizational, problem solving, computer and evaluation skills;
+- Excellent communication, grammar, and organizational, problem solving, computer, evaluation skills and time management skills;

-· Must have a working knowledge of the Child & Family Services Act and Regulations;
+- Working knowledge of the Child & Family Services Act and Regulations will be an asset;

-· Ability to work as a team member;
+- Ability to work as a team member and work ethics;

-· Must pass a Child Abuse Registry and Police Records Check;
+- Must pass a Child Abuse Registry and Criminal Records Check;

 Responsibilities: